YouTube TV: 2021–2022

-2023–2025
+2023–present

 On January 31, 2023, YouTube TV notified subscribers that it was dropping MLB Network after the company was unable to reach a new agreement with the channel for continued carriage.
 In a statement, a spokesperson for the channel said it was simply asking YouTube TV for a deal that was comparable to what around 300 other cable, satellite and streaming companies had agreed to in the past.

 On March 16, 2023, YouTube TV increased the price from $64.99 to $72.99 per month for new members, and April 18, 2023, for existing members who subscribed to YouTube TV.
 The price of some add-on packages, like its 4K feature, was reduced to account for the price increase.

 On May 17, 2023, YouTube TV received backlash after a glitch that made many channels unavailable for several hours, including TNT, who were airing an NBA playoff game between the Boston Celtics & Miami Heat.
 The glitch made subscribers unable to watch the ending of the game.
 The service received an unexpected boost from a carriage dispute between Disney and Charter Communications in August, in the advent of the college football and NFL season, with many users advising impacted Charter customers to consider switching to YouTube TV.

 On December 12, 2023, the separate HBO and HBO Max linear/VOD add-ons were converted into a singular HBO Max offering that—in addition to featuring HBO's live linear feeds and VOD content—includes in-app library access to Max's ad-free tier, and live feeds of the service's streaming channels, CNN Max (offering a mix of programs simulcast from CNN and CNN International) and Bleacher Report (a four-channel, gametime-only service that airs Max-exclusive and Warner Bros.
 Discovery-owned linear network simulcasts of sports events).
 (Note: Prior to December 2023, the standalone HBO add-on was sold exclusively to base plan subscribers, while the HBO Max add-on (originally also requiring a base subscription to purchase) had been available for purchase to all subscribers since YouTube TV removed base plan requirements for most add-ons in September 2022.)

-On December 12, 2024, YouTube TV raised its price for new customers to $82.99; this took effect on January 13, 2025 for existing customers.
+On December 10, 2025, Google announced it would introduce a slate of genre-specific channel packages in early 2026.
+Google did not announce pricing at the time, but packages are expected to cost less than its current base plan.